qgustavor/direct-mega/README.md

 ## FAQ:

 * **Q:** Why downloading don't work?
-**A:** If it's not download then there's a bug: clear your browser cache.
+**A:** If it's not downloading then there's a bug: clear your browser cache.
 If it still don't works open an issue (or find other way to contact the developers).
 * **Q:** Where is the direct link?
 **A:** MEGA files are encrypted, so there's no direct link.
 But this website skips the "start download"